kireerik/refo/example/README.md

 	</div>
 `
 ```
-In some cases one of these can be easier to read than the other so you may use the style accordingto the context or you can choose one over the other and stay consistent.
+In some cases, one of these can be easier to read than the other so you may use the style according to the context or you can choose one over the other and stay consistent.
 This example uses both.